soup-bowl/overseer/readme.md

 Copy the `utils` and `.py` files to the root of the Raspberry Pi Pico, when in MicroPython mode and connected using Thonny, or another way to access the ttyACM0.

-`urllib` will also need to be installed via Thonny or mip.

 ## Configuration

 Configuration is done via a JSON file.
 [An example file is found in the repository](/config.json.example) with configuration needs specified.